stanley-gu/qual/proposal.md

 Confirm that all three receptors are expressed.
 Replicate disease states by blocking individual enzymes with antibodies.

+Alternative: forget about ABCC6 and use serum from ABCC6 -/-

 Alternative: multiple cell lines

 ## Specific Aim 2:  **Build Quantitative Systems Model of Arterial Calcification.**
+Fit to ODE model
 Quantify enzymes
-Initial rate reaction assay, by blocking enzyme activity with antibodies
+Determine enzyme kinetics: Initial rate reaction assay, by blocking enzyme activity with antibodies,

-Alternative: NMR

-## Specific Aim 3: ***In Vivo* Study of Therapeutic Interventions for Treating NT5E
+Alternative: NMR, try reversible hill equation

 ## Specific Aim 3: **Investigate Potential Therapeutic Interventions for Treating NT5E *In Vitro* and *In Silico* Along with Extrapolating the Results for *In Vivo* Study in an Established Murine Model.**
 Mutations